Baby, it’s cold outside.

 1. Preheat oven to 450°F. In large bowl, toss onions, garlic cloves, and squash with oil, red pepper flakes, salt, and pepper.
 Spread out in an even layer on a baking sheet and roast for 20-30 minutes or until the squash is tender and onions are browned, stirring halfway through.
 Allow the vegetables to cool slightly and then puree the mixture in a food processor until smooth.
 Reduce oven temperature to 375°F.

-2. Meanwhile, mix together the goat cheese, ricotta cheese, defrosted spinach, parmesan cheese, and pecorino cheese.
+2. Meanwhile, mix together the goat cheese, ricotta cheese, defrosted spinach, parmesan cheese, pecorino cheese, and chopped fresh sage.
 Grate in a little nutmeg and season to taste with salt and pepper.

 4. Cover the baking dish with aluminum foil, place on a baking sheet, and bake for 30 minutes.
 Uncover and bake for 15 minutes longer or until cheese is golden brown and bubbly.
 Let stand 10 minutes for easier serving.